CloudLabs-MOC/MD-102T00-Microsoft-365-Endpoint-Administrator/Instructions/Labs/0101-Managing Identities in Azure AD.md

 22. On the Licenses|All products page, select **Office 365 E5**.

    > Take note of the users that are assigned the Office 365 E5 license.
 Notice the Assignment Paths column which indicates how license assignment is configured for each user.
 Edmund and Miranda both receive their license assignment from their membership in the Contoso_Managers group.
+Allan and Alex both receive heir license assignment from their membership in the Contoso_Admins group.
 You may need to select **Refresh** a couple of times to update the Assignment path column.

 22. Close Microsoft Edge.